 - Inspect the disconnected tube at each end for debris, sediment, and water.

-- Inspect the tube for kinks and or holes—if you find any, that’s a problem that needs to be corrected by straightening or replacing the tube.
+- Inspect the tube for kinks and/or holes.
+Correct any problems by straightening or replacing the tube.

 - Clean and clear the tube if you find gunk in it.
 A good cleaning may be all that’s needed to correct a malfunctioning switch, but continue troubleshooting with the next step.